zlegein/webpack-talk/slides/slides/what2.md

     <p class="fragment">assumes you are working with javascript libraries in module formats (CommonJS, AMD, ES6)</p>
     <p class="fragment">assumes you will want to use various transformers</p>
     <aside class="notes">
-        -grunt had its opinion on how you would deal with your javascript</br>
+        -grunt had its opinion on how you would deal with your client side code</br>
         -gulp thought this opinion wasn't entirely correct and removed all the opinions and let the developer decide</br>
-        -webpack moves us back to having an updated opinion on how we rangle our code.</br>
+        -webpack moves back to having an opinion on how we manage our code.</br>
         -webpack can handle all of these formats unlike browserify which only deals with CommonJS</br>
         -it can also, handle both npm and bower packages, but prefers npm and states this in the docs.</br>
         -NPM maintains its dependency graph which is more in-line with how webpack works</br>